SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 **The *Default components* section on the *Statistics* tab**

-The explanations for the list of series and diagnostics that are displayed in the *Default components* section can be found under Erreur : source de la référence non trouvée.
+The explanations for the list of series and diagnostics that are displayed in the *Default components* section can be found under section *7.7 The output items* in the *Annex*.

 To modify the settings for a particular measure, double click on a selected row (select the test’s name from the list and click on the